 7.4.
-Personal income tax
+PIT

 General rules applicable to resident individuals

 Portuguese-resident individuals are subject to PIT on their worldwide income, while non-resident individuals are only liable for PIT on Portuguese-sourced income as defined by the PIT Code.

 Under domestic law, an individual is considered a tax resident in Portugal in any of the following circumstances: